-COURSE DESCRIPTION: In the HSC course, students focus on major issues related to Australia's health status.
-They also look at factors that affect physical performance.
+COURSE DESCRIPTION: In the HSC course, students focus on the major issues related to Australia's health status.
+They also look at the factors that affect physical performance.
 Students undertake optional study from a range of choices.
 This includes investigating the health of young people or of groups experiencing health inequities.
 Students focus on improved performance and safe participation in physical activity by learning about advanced approaches to training and sports medicine concepts.
 The course also provides an opportunity to think critically about the factors that impact on sport and physical activity in Australian society.

-Outcomes Nature of Task Task 1 Sports Medicine Task 2 Health Priorities in Australia Task 3 Trial HSC TASK 4 Improving Performance Weighting Out Timing Term 4, Week 8 Term 1, Week 8 Term 3, Weeks 2/3 Term 3, Week 6 Component H1, H2, H3, H7, H8, H9 Knowledge and understanding of: • factors thataffect health • the way the bodymoves • training approaches to enhance performance 5% 25% 10% 40% H4, H5, H10, H11, H12, H13 Skills in: • influencing personal and community health • taking action to improve participation and performance in physical activity 10% 10% 10% 30% H14, H15, H16, H17 Skills in critical thinking, research and analysis 5% 10% 5% 10% 30% Weighting 20% 20% 40% 20% 100%
+Nature of Task Task 1 Health Priorities in Australia Task 2 Factors Affecting Performance Task 3 Improving Performance Task 4 Trial HSC Examination Weighting Timing Term 4, Week 8 Term 1, Week 8 Term 2, Week 8 Term 3, Weeks 2/3 Outcomes H1, H2, H4, H5, H14, H15, H16 H7, H8, H9, H10, H11, H16, H17 H8, H10, H16, H17 H1, H2, H3, H6, H7, H9, H13, H15, Component Knowledge and Understanding of: Factors that affect health The way the body moves Training approaches to enhance performance 5% 10% 10% 40% Skills in: Influencing personal and community health Taking action to improve participation and performance in physical activity 10% 10% 10% 30% Skills in: 10% 10% 5% 10% 30% Weighting % 20% 25% 25% 30% 100%

-A student develops the skills to: describes the nature and justifies the choice of Australia's health priorities H1 H2 analyses and explains the health status of Australians in terms of current trends and groups most at risk H3 analyses the determinants of health and health inequities H4 argues the case for health promotion based on the Ottawa Charter explains the different roles and responsibilities of individuals, communities and governments in addressing Australia's health priorities H5 H6 demonstrates a range of personal health skills that enables them to promote and maintain health (Option 1) H7 explains the relationship between physiology and movement potential explains how a variety of training approaches and other interventions enhance performance and safety in physical activity H8 H9 explains how movement skill is acquired and appraised H10 designs and implements training plans to improve performance H11 designs psychological strategies and nutritional plans in response to individual performance needs H12 analyses the influence of sociocultural factors on the way people participate in and value physical activity and sport (Option 2) H13 selects and applies strategies for the management of injuries and the promotion of safety in sport and physical activity (Option 3) H14 argues the benefits of health-promoting actions and choices that promote social justice H15 critically analyses key issues affecting the health of Australians and proposes ways of working towards better health for all H16 devises methods of gathering, interpreting and communicating information about health and physical activity concepts H17 selects appropriate options and formulates strategies based on a critical analysis of the factors that affect performance and safe participation
+H1 describe the nature and justifies the choice of Australia's health priorities H2 analyse and explain the health status of Australians in terms of current trends and groups most at risk H3 analyse the determinants of health and health inequities H4 argue the case for health promotion based on the Ottawa Charter H5 explain the different roles and responsibilities of individuals, communities and governments in addressing Australia's health priorities H6 demonstrate a range of personal health skills that enables them to promote and maintain health H7 explain the relationship between physiology and movement potential H8 explain how a variety of training approaches and other interventions enhance performance and safety in physical activity H9 explain how movement skill is acquired and appraised H10 design and implement training plans to improve performance H11 Design psychological strategies and nutritional plans in response to individual performance needs